pydicom/pynetdicom/docs/examples/storage.rst

    # Start listening for incoming association requests
    ae.start()

-As with the SCU you can also just support the contexts you're interested in
+As with the SCU you can also just support only the contexts you're interested in.

 .. code-block:: python